DeveloperLx/Android-Development-Tutorials-translation/Android RecyclerView Tutorial with Kotlin.md

 }
 </pre>
     <p>
-        So what did you do here?
+        这里都做了什么？
     </p>
     <ol>
         <li>
-            Made the class extend RecyclerView.ViewHolder, allowing it to be used as a ViewHolder for the adapter.
+            Made the class extend RecyclerView.ViewHolder,
+            allowing it to be used as a ViewHolder for the adapter.
         </li>
         <li>
             Added a reference to the lifecycle of the object to allow the ViewHolder to hang on to your View, so it can access the ImageView and TextView as an extension property.
             Kotlin Android Extensions plugin adds in hidden caching functions and fields so that views are not constantly queried.
         </li>
         <li>
             Initialized the